oyanzhi/tp/docs/UserGuide.md

 ### Starring a client : `star`

 Stars the specified client in FinHub.
+Starred clients will have a star displayed next to their name, and will be bumped to the top of the displayed client lists along with other starred clients.

 Format: `star CLIENT_INDEX`